Skip to content

 The chat flow uses an async self-invocation pattern to decouple the synchronous API Gateway response from GPU warm-up time:

 1. The dispatcher Lambda runs on the synchronous HTTP request path.
-It creates/validates the chat, fires an async Lambda invocation (InvocationType=Event), saves the user message to DynamoDB, and returns {chat_id, status: "thinking"} — all within ~1-2 seconds, well under the API Gateway 29s hard timeout.
+It creates/validates the chat, saves a placeholder assistant message (ready=false), fires an async Lambda invocation (InvocationType=Event), saves the user message to DynamoDB, and returns {chat_id, message_id, status: "thinking"} — all within ~1-2 seconds, well under the API Gateway 29s hard timeout.

 2. The async worker Lambda runs independently.
-It performs all GPU resolution, health polling, ReasoningAgent execution, and saves the assistant answer to DynamoDB.
+It performs all GPU resolution, health polling, ReasoningAgent execution, and saves the assistant answer to DynamoDB with ready=true.

 GPU Instance Lifecycle